STATEMENT OF FAITH

 "The Creation, Man, and the Fall"

 We believe that all people are created in the image and likeness of God.
-We believe that, being made in his image, mankind’s thoughts, works, and relationships are to resemble God’s—in regards to the most important of human relationships, marriage is to reflect Christ's relationship with his church, and to work within his design; we believe God’s design for marriage, revealed in the Bible, is to be a covenant between one man and one woman.
+We believe that being made in his image means mankind’s thoughts, works, and relationships are to resemble God’s.
+In regards to the most important of human relationships—marriage is to reflect Christ's relationship with his church and to work within his design.
+We believe God’s design for marriage, revealed in the Bible, is to be a covenant between one man and one woman.
 All other definitions or alternate manifestations of marriage are outside of God’s design, and therefore sinful.
 We believe we inherit sin from the original sin of our father, Adam, and we continue to sin actively throughout our lives.
 Because of this fall, we are totally depraved and unable to remedy our condition.
 We are, as humans, incapable of choosing to love, follow, or worship God.
 We are sinful and it is this sin that makes us enemies of God.
 Our sin demands punishment of death by God, and it required the perfect sacrifice of Jesus as payment.
 In addition, we believe that God has subjected creation to futility because of the fall of humanity and its continual sin and every day of life is a merciful reprieve from the rightful judgment we deserve.

 Salvation is the free gift of God and is provided by grace alone, through faith alone, because of Christ alone, for the glory of God alone.
 We believe that before the foundations of the earth were laid, God predestined some for salvation.
 We believe that God’s election is an unconditional act of free grace, which was given through His Son Jesus.
 Also, those whom God has chosen will unfailingly come to salvation in Christ.
 In doing so we believe God never sins and does not condemn someone unjustly.
 Upon salvation, one becomes a new creation.
 God will continuously mature the Christian until the end of his life.
 This process is also known as sanctification.
 We believe that those who truly trust in Jesus cannot and will not lose their salvation.
 This perseverance is the promise of the New Covenant, obtained by the blood of Christ, and worked in us by God Himself.